yl2558/library-app/README.md

 ```

 * #### Create Strict Module Boundaries
-Divide the application by modules, and for each module, make sure to export resources via `index.js` if needed in which we create a window to expose the module to the outside world.
+Divide the application by modules, and for each module, make sure to export resources via `index.js` if needed by which we create a window to expose the module to the outside world.
 It increases the maintainability of our application especially when there are dependencies existing across different modules.

 For example, when `component` in `Projects` module "import" a `component` in `Todos` module,